hbr8218/pdfdocx/README.md

 ![alt text](https://user-images.githubusercontent.com/42790586/88217854-ca48c880-cc7c-11ea-856c-103d74ce7b1c.jpeg)

 ## License
 I worked in the development of this project asked by my college Md.
-Farhan for a client (@Seema Sharma Dubey)
+Farhan for a client (@Seema Akash Dubey)

 ## Credits
 - This project wouldn't have been possible without Groupdocs API.
 It saved my enormous amount of time